adeelahmadk/dsp-using-python/README.md

+### Technical Requirements

+All programs are written and tested in Python 3.10.12 on Ubuntu 22.04.
+The list of required packages is provided as a `requirements.txt`.
+It's advised to create a separate virtual environment to test the code.

+Although `playsound` package, used to play wave files, has no dependencies, but it performs better with `pygobject` that depends on: `libcairo2-dev`, `libgirepository1.0-dev`.

 ### Documentation

 Some useful documentation on core concepts and programming patterns is also included in markdown docs:

 -  [DSP Notes](notes.md)
 - [Program Pattern Specs](code-specs.md)

 ### Directories